-Michael Expected To Make Landfall As Powerful Category 4 Hurricane
+Michael expected to make landfall as powerful category 4 hurricane

-Winds will steadily increase after 7 AM around Panama City, Grayton Beach, Port Saint Joe and Apalachicola building to hurricane force by 10 AM to noon.
-The strongest winds will move ashore between 2 PM and 4 PM and may be as high as 125-130 mph.
+The strongest winds will move ashore between 12 pm and 2 pm and may be as high as 125-130 mph.

 The destructive winds will come with a 10-15 foot storm surge from eastern Choctawhatchee Bay east through Panama City, around Cape San Blas to Apalachicola and Saint Marks.
 The storm surge is likely to be devastating.
 Storm surge can cause flooding inland along the Apalachicola River, too.
 Anyone who lives along the river or its tributaries in the Florida Panhandle should consider evacuating.